 - Periodic and unannounced alcohol testing.

-- Depending on the case, the judge may also demand you abide by a curfew and surrender your driver's license.
+- Depending on the case, the judge may also demand the defendant abide by a curfew and surrender his/her driver's license.

-If you complete all the requirements of the Moderate Offenders Program, your misdemeanor DUI charge may be reduced to a Nevada reckless driving conviction or another lesser charge depending on the terms of your plea bargain.
-(NRS 484C.320; NRS 484C.330)
+If the defendant complete all the requirements of the Moderate Offenders Program, his/her misdemeanor DUI charge may be reduced to a reckless driving conviction or another lesser charge depending on the terms of the plea bargain.2

-- Your attorney submits to Justice Court a completed application for Misdemeanor DUI Court along with a substance abuse evaluation filled out by a certified counselor or doctor.
+- The defense attorney submits to Justice Court a completed application for Misdemeanor DUI Court along with a substance abuse evaluation filled out by a certified counselor or doctor.

-- Within 10 days of receiving notice of your Moderate Offenders Program application, the D.A. or the court can request a hearing to debate whether you should be accepted.
+- Within ten (10) days of receiving notice of the Moderate Offenders Program application, the D.A. or the court can request a hearing to debate whether the defendant should be accepted.

-- If the judge grants you admission to the Moderate Offenders Program, he/she will suspend your jail sentence and transfer the case to DUI Court.
+- If the judge grants the defendant admission to the Moderate Offenders Program, the judge will suspend the defendant's jail sentence and transfer the case to DUI Court.

-If you don't get accepted to Misdemeanor DUI Court in Las Vegas, you'll face typical Nevada misdemeanor DUI penalties.
+Defendants not accepted to Misdemeanor DUI Court will face typical Nevada misdemeanor DUI penalties.

 It varies.
-Clark County judges presiding over the Moderate Offenders Program determine sanctions for relapsing or breaking the rules on a case-by-case basis.
-They take into account your criminal record, how you've done in the program so far, and any other circumstances relevant to your case.
+Moderate Offenders Program judges determine sanctions for relapsing or breaking the rules on a case-by-case basis.
+They take into account the defendant's criminal record, how he/she has done in the program so far, and any other circumstances relevant to the case.

-Some Nevada judges permit you to relapse once with nothing but a verbal reprimand or a SCRAM bracelet before you're terminated from Las Vegas DUI Court.
-But picking up another DUI charge will automatically cause you to be expelled from the program and sent to jail to serve out your original misdemeanor sentence.
+Some Nevada judges permit the defendant to relapse once with nothing but a verbal reprimand or a SCRAM bracelet before he/she is terminated from DUI Court.
+But picking up another DUI charge will automatically cause him/her to be expelled from the program and sent to jail to serve out his/her original misdemeanor sentence.
 The original sentence usually includes six (6) months in jail.

-It depends on the length of your program.
-A one-year Moderate Offenders Program in Clark County usually costs you up to $4,500 total.
+It depends on the length of the program.
+A one-year Moderate Offenders Program in Clark County usually costs up to $4,500 total.

-If you're facing misdemeanor DUI charges in Nevada, our Las Vegas drunk driving defense lawyers might be able to bargain with prosecutors to get your case thrown out or reduced to a lesser offense so you can avoid DUI Court completely.
+Arrested for DUI in Nevada?
+Our Las Vegas drunk driving defense lawyers might be able to bargain with prosecutors to get your case thrown out or reduced to a lesser offense so you can avoid DUI Court completely.
 Call us at 702-DEFENSE (702-333-3673) for a free phone consultation.